CesiumGS/cesium/Documentation/Contributors/DocumentationGuide/README.md

 # Documentation Guide

-The reference documentation is one of the most popular sections of the Cesium website, and a critical resource for developers.
+Cesium's reference documentation is one of the most popular sections of the Cesium website, and a critical resource for developers.

 This guide describes best practices for writing reference doc.

-Always include reference doc for new identifiers (classes, functions, properties, constants) in the public Cesium API.
+Always include doc for new identifiers (classes, functions, properties, constants) in the public Cesium API.

-Generally, just follow the patterns that are already in comparable parts of the code, e.g., if you are documenting a new utility function in `Core`, look at a function in `Core` such as [`binarySearch`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Core/binarySearch.js); likewise if you are documenting a new class in `Scene`, look at a similar class such as [`Model`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Scene/Model.js).
+Generally, just follow the patterns that are already in comparable parts of the code, e.g., if you are documenting a new utility function in `Core`, look at a function in `Core` such as [`binarySearch`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Core/binarySearch.js); likewise, if you are documenting a new class in `Scene`, look at a similar class such as [`Model`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Scene/Model.js).

+_TODO: TOC_

 ## Building the Doc

-The reference doc is written in comments in the JavaScript code using [JSDoc3](http://usejsdoc.org/index.html).
+The reference doc is written in JavaScript code comments using [JSDoc3](http://usejsdoc.org/index.html) tags.
 At the command line, build the doc from the root Cesium directory by running:
 ```
 npm run generateDocumentation
 ```